entando/entando-bundle-cli/README.md

 FLAGS
-  -d, --digest               Include Docker images digests -e, --tenants=<value>      Select the tenants to use, comma separated values -f, --force                Suppress the confirmation prompt in case of file overwrite -i, --image=<value>        Name of the bundle Docker image with the format [docker://]<organization>/<repository> or
+  -d, --digest               Include Docker images digests -e, --tenants=<value>      Select the tenant names to use, comma separated values -f, --force                Suppress the confirmation prompt in case of file overwrite -i, --image=<value>        Name of the bundle Docker image with the format [docker://]<organization>/<repository> or
                              [docker://]<registry>/<organization>/<repository>